statengeneraal/laws-markdown/verdrag/european/convention/on/mutual/assistance/in/criminal/matters/BWBV0001009/README.md

 ### Article  24

-A Contracting Party may, when signing the Convention or depositing its instrument of ratification or accession, by a declaration addressed to the Secretary-General of the Council of Europe, define what authorities it will, for the purposes of the Convention, deem judicial authorities.
+Any State shall at the time of signature or when depositing their instrument of ratification, acceptance, approval or accession, by means of a declaration addressed to the Secretary General of the Council of Europe, define what authorities it will, for the purpose of the Convention, deem judicial authorities.
+It subsequently may, at any time and in the same manner, change the terms of its declaration.

 ### Article  25